Self-harm

 Why we are at risk – work factors

-Some of the reasons for higher rates of self-harm and suicidal thoughts in our professions are the particularly demanding nature of the job, long and often unsocial hours, precarious work life balance.
+Some of the reasons for higher rates of self-harm and suicidal thoughts in our professions are the particularly demanding nature of the job, long and often unsocial hours, and precarious work-life balance.

 Suicide and self-harm are the most serious consequences of exposure to risks and experiences of psychosocial harm in the workplace, especially during crises.

-A Monash University (2022) study found the risk of suicide more prevalent in certain occupations such as midwifery and nursing, with:
+A Monash University (2020) study found the risk of suicide more prevalent in certain occupations, such as midwifery and nursing, with:

 - high demands